 Claire grew up in and travelled extensively within South Africa.
 She started in the travel industry in the mid 80's after spending a year travelling and working in Europe.

 She came to the UK with her husband in 1990 and worked for various tour operators over a 10-year period selling South Africa as well as Zimbabwe.
 She started at Sunvil Africa, as it was then known, in 2001 – and has been with us ever since.

-Claire covers all areas of the Expert Africa programme, having travelled and researched extensively throughout Namibia, the Cape, Mozambique, Zimbabwe, Zambia and Malawi.
-She currently focuses on Tanzania, Zambia, Zimbabwe and Malawi.
+Claire covers most areas of the Expert Africa programme, having travelled and researched extensively throughout Namibia, the Cape, Mozambique, Zimbabwe, Zambia, Tanzania and Malawi.
+She currently focuses on Tanzania, Zambia, Zimbabwe, the Cape and Malawi.
 In 2008 she travelled with her colleague Ellie to the remote Lake Eyasi and Lake Natron areas in Tanzania, and in 2011, again with Ellie, she travelled to the remote parts of northern Zambia, visiting Kasanka, Shoebill and Shiwa Ng'andu.
+Her most recent trips were to Malawi in November 2013 and Cape Town and the Garden Route in May 2014.
 She continues to travel to Africa regularly, exploring new places – and checking up on old ones!

 Richard’s first trip to Africa was a hitchhiking adventure to Timbuktu, in 1977, with a student friend and $100 each.
 They reached the fabled city – having learned en route what a visa is, and what malaria feels like – and Richard’s connection with Africa was born.

 In 1980, he set off again to hitchhike and cycle from London to Kenya.
 Nearly a year later, freewheeling into the Rift Valley for the first time, he realised how strong his Africa connection had become.